How the Data Store Works

 You can use quotas in combination with security groups to manage objects that are created in Active Directory.
 The following examples illustrate using a default quota, with exceptions to set explicit quota assignments for those groups that need the ability to create large numbers of objects.

 When you use Active Directory–integrated DNS, zone data can be stored in the domain directory partition, if you want DNS data to replicate to all domain controllers, or in application directory partitions, if you want DNS data to replicate only to domain controllers that are DNS servers.

-To decrease domain-wide replication and avoid replicating zone data to the global catalog, you can take advantage of application directory partitions on DNS servers running Windows Server 2003.
+To decrease domain-wide replication and avoid replicating zone data to the global catalog, you can take advantage of application directory partitions on DNS servers running Windows Server 2003 or later.
 By default, members of the Authenticated Users group have the ability to create resource records on DNS servers that are in the domain of the client computer.
 This ability is required to allow all computers to dynamically update DNS zone data.
 A typical authenticated user needs to register a maximum of 10 records in DNS.
 To ensure that malicious users or applications do not create inappropriate resource records, you can set a default quota on the application directory partitions ForestDnsZones and DomainDnsZones, which are replicated to every DNS server in the forest and domain, respectively.
 A default limit of 10 objects ensures that all computers can update DNS appropriately but cannot launch denial-of-service attacks.